Skip advert

 On more challenging roads, the C 200 is less impressive, with less mid-range acceleration than you may want.
 This can cause the gearbox to shift down, increasing the revs and slightly coarse sound of the engine as it works hard.
 This could become wearing, especially if carrying a full load of passengers and luggage, especially since you can buy the C 220 d, which has more punch and is more refined.

 The C 300 d is currently the fastest C-Class, because while its 261bhp is less than the 309bhp of the plug-in hybrid C 300 e, it’s also significantly lighter.
 Acceleration from 0-62mph takes 5.8 seconds and its top speed is limited to 155mph.
-It also puts the C 300 d in an area with no direct rivals – the BMW 320d is slower, and the M340d is much more expensive.
-The Audi A4 Avant has just 201bhp from its 2.0-litre diesel engine.
+It also puts the C 300 d in an area with no direct rivals – the BMW 320d has been discontinued for the 2024 facelift.
+The Audi A4 Avant has now been replaced by the Audi A5 Avant, which does get a diesel, albeit with just 201bhp.
 On the road, the 300 d certainly feels quick enough in almost every situation, and its EQ Boost mild-hybrid assistance helps it get off the line quickly.

 Interior & comfort